This site is not affiliated with any water heater manufacturer or plumber

 Combined savings potential

-A homeowner who claims the federal tax credit, uses one state rebate, right-sizes the unit, gets three competitive quotes, and handles DIY disconnection of the old heater can realistically reduce a $4,000 installation to $2,200 to $2,800 in net cost.
-That is a 30 to 45 percent reduction through planning alone.
+A homeowner who uses one state or utility rebate, right-sizes the unit, gets three competitive quotes, and handles DIY disconnection of the old heater can realistically reduce a $4,000 installation to $2,800 to $3,400 in net cost.
+That is a 15 to 30 percent reduction through planning alone.

 $1,000